-The narrow-headed gartersnake (Thamnophis rufipunctatus) is a predominantly aquatic, non-venomous snake and is distinguished from other gartersnakes of its genus by the lack of stripes along its body and its elongated, triangular head.
+The narrow-headed gartersnake (Thamnophis rufipunctatus) is a non-venomous, semi-aquatic snake that is distinguished from other gartersnakes of its genus by the lack of stripes along its body and its elongated, triangular head.
 The narrow-headed gartersnake’s color ranges from olive to brown with dark spots along its body.
 They can reach a maximum size of four feet and females are larger than males.
 They have a long prehensile tail and their eyes are situated high up on the head, adaptations for their aquatic lifestyle.

 Narrow-headed gartersnakes are found in central Arizona east into western New Mexico.
 There is a second population in Mexico that ranges from northern Chihuahua into Durango.
 Their preferred habitat is along rocky creeks and streams at elevations of 4, 000 – 7, 000 feet where there is abundant vegetation.
 Oak Creek Canyon in central Arizona is home to one of the largest populations.